markmoxon/elite-source-code-library/versions/elite-a/3-assembled-output/README.md

-# Build output for Elite-A
+# Assembled output for Elite-A

 This folder contains the output binaries from the build process for Elite-A.